 |

-Student is able to (after attending the course): - Describe the sub-cellular organiosms and principles of their classification (viruses, viriods, satellites, priones). - Describe the reproduction cycles of viruses. - Describe the interactions virus-host and main phases of pathogenesis. - Describe the main factors for understanding the epidemiology of viral diseases.
+Student is able to (after attending the course): - describe and chracterise viruses, viriods, satellites, priones - describe the live cycle of viruses - describe the interactions virus-host and main phases of pathogenesis - describe the main factors for understanding the epidemiology of viral diseases - to discuss with experts and the public the possibilities regarding the prevention of the spread and the eradication of viruses

 |